 The forms for a certificate to start a business must be authenticated by a Commissioner of Oaths.
 This can be done in 1 day and cost GHC10.

 Obtain the certificate to start a business from the Registrar General Department.
 After company registration is completed, certain forms must be submitted with the following details –

 - Names, addresses, business and occupation of the company secretary and director

 - Names and addresses of company auditors

 - Address of the registered office and registered members

 - Amount of the stated capital and number of issued and unissued company shares.

-These forms must also be signed by all the directors and secretary of the company. % of the stated capital must be paid to the registrar on behalf of the Inland Revenue Services as commencement tax including GHC100 for the forms.
+These forms must also be signed by all the directors and secretaries of the company.
+The stated capital must be paid to the registrar on behalf of the Inland Revenue Services as commencement tax including GHC100 for the forms.
 The ROC now automatically registers any new company for Value Added Tax.